ncecere/open_model_gateway/docs/runtime/config.md

 | `alert.smtp.host` / `port` / `username` / `password` / `from` / `use_tls` / `skip_tls_verify` / `connect_timeout` | Configure SMTP delivery.
 Set `host` + `from` (and optionally credentials) to enable email alerts. |
 | `alert.webhook.timeout`, `alert.webhook.max_retries` | Control JSON webhook delivery behavior (per-URL timeout + retry count). |

+## Public (`public.base_url`)

+Set the externally reachable hostname for the gateway (for example `https://gateway.example.com`).
+HTML email templates (budget alerts, invites, etc.) use this to build CTA links so recipients land on the correct UI even when the request that triggered the email originated behind a proxy.
+Leave blank to fall back to the request `BaseURL`, but background jobs and invite flows work best when this value is configured.

 ## Reporting (`reporting.timezone`)

 Single IANA timezone used for aggregating usage dashboards.
 Default `UTC`.